canonical/launchpad-manual/docs/developer/explanation/code.rst

 ------------

-Launchpad provides a way for users to get access to source code from other systems as Bazaar branches (from CVS, Subversion, git and Mercurial).
+Launchpad provides a way for users to get access to source code from other systems as git branches.
 This also supports mirroring Git repositories from elsewhere into Git repositories in Launchpad.

 -  code import jobs
 -  integration of import tools

-   -

-      -  CSCVS for CVS (and legacy Subversion imports)
-      -  bzr-svn and subvertpy for all new Subversion imports
-      -  bzr-git and dulwich for git
-      -  bzr-hg for mercurial imports

 Git repository source code browser (cgit)
 -----------------------------------------